DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/customShapes/connectionPoints/x.md

 Specifies the horizontal offset.

 ---
-This option specifies a fractional horizontal offset of a connection point toward the shape width.
+This property specifies a fractional horizontal offset of a connection point toward the shape width.

-- If the **x** option is set to 0, the connection point matches the shape's left edge.
+- If the **x** property is set to 0, the connection point matches the shape's left edge.
-- If the **x** option is set to 1, the connection point matches the shape's right edge.
+- If the **x** property is set to 1, the connection point matches the shape's right edge.